Lake Norman Spray Foam FAQ

 Cost: Spray foam has a higher initial cost but a better long-term return on investment due to energy savings.

-How long does spray foam insulation last?
+How long does spray foam last, and does it give off fumes?

 What are the different types of spray foam, and which is best for my project?

-The two main types are Open-cell and Closed-cell spray foam.
+The two main types are open-cell and closed-cell spray foam.

 White pickup truck with LKN Sprayfoam logo and contact number parked on gravel in front of a house under construction.